bel-commons/bel-commons/docs/source/configuration.rst

 Add an entry ``PYBEL_CONNECTION`` with the database connection string to either a local SQLite database or a proper relational database management system.
-It's suggested to ``pip install mysqlclient`` in combination with MySQL since it enables multi-threading.
+It's suggested to ``pip install psycopg2-binary`` in combination with MySQL since it enables multi-threading.

 For a deployment with a local instance of RabbitMQ, the default configuration